 - Return flights from London to Chicago and from Los Angeles to London

-- 13 days Economy car hire (excludes one way car hire fee payable locally)
+- 13 days Compact car hire (includes one way car hire fee)

 - Personalised self-drive information pack